On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Introduction

 \section{Introduction}

-Evolutionary algorithms (EAs)~\cite{back:96} are general-purpose optimization algorithms inspired from natural evolution, and have been widely applied to solve many real-world optimization tasks~\cite{xu-fcs19-ga,yuan-scis18-ga}.
-During~the optimization process, the exact fitness evaluation of a solution is often impossible and we can obtain only a noisy one, which, however, may mislead the search direction and then deteriorate the efficiency of EAs.
-Thus, it is important to handle noise in fitness evaluation during evolutionary~optimization.
+As a kind of general-purpose optimization algorithms, evolutionary algorithms (EAs)~\cite{1} have wide applications in practical optimization problems~\cite{2,3}.
+During the optimization procedure, the obtained objective (i.e., fitness) value is usually inaccurate because of noise~\cite{4}.
+For example, in machine learning, the estimated performance of a prediction model usually deviates from the true performance because the model is evaluated on a limited amount of data; in aerodynamic design, the computational fluid dynamics (CFDs) simulation is needed to evaluate the performance of a given structure, which is usually computationally expensive and approximated, leading to noisy fitness.
+The existence of noise may mislead the search direction and deteriorate the efficiency of EAs.
+Therefore, it is important to handle noise in fitness evaluation during evolutionary optimization.

-Sampling is a popular strategy to cope with noise in fitness evaluation~\cite{arnold2006general}, which evaluates the fitness $m$ (called sample size) times independently and then uses the sample average to approximate the true fitness.
-Sampling reduces the variance of the noisy evaluation by a factor of $m$ but also increases the computation time for the fitness estimation of a solution by $m$ times.
-In order to reduce the sampling cost as much as possible, many smart sampling approaches have been proposed, including adaptive \cite{aizawa1994scheduling,stagge1998averaging} and sequential \cite{branke2003selection,branke2004sequential} methods, which dynamically decide the size of $m$ for each solution in each generation.~The theoretical analysis on sampling, however, is underdeveloped.
+The sampling strategy independently evaluates the fitness $m$ times, where $m$ is the sample size, and then the mean of these samples is used to estimate the exact fitness.
+Sampling is very popular to tackle noise, because it has a $m$-fold reduction in the variance of the noisy evaluation.
+Meanwhile, it also has a $m$-fold increase in the computation time, thus some variants are proposed, including adaptive sampling~\cite{5,6} and sequential sampling~\cite{7,8}, which decide the value of $m$ dynamically in each generation.
+However, there has been a great lack of the theoretical understanding for sampling.